 SwiftKey's changing again, but don't expect anything drastic this time around.
 The team has altered the keyboard installation process to make it easier to follow.
 The new one has fewer steps, reducing how much the user is presented with out of the gate.
 Read More

 As a developer, I absolutely love days like today.
 If the high-level "improves performance and stability and fixes bugs" changelog of Android 4.1.2 isn't good enough for you, how about we dive into the actual low-level source code commit logs Android engineers made into AOSP since 4.1.1_r1.1 (JRO03D) all the way through today's release 4.1.2_r1 (JZO54K).
 These commit logs are spread over probably 100+ repositories, so hunting for all of them manually would probably take you days.
 However, thanks to Al Sutton, you can check them out all in one place.

 The Amazon Appstore is a great alternative to the Android Market.
 It's not perfect, however, and today the Appstore fixes a few of the most nagging problems.
 Not the least of which is those blasted app installation notifications.
 For those unaware, if you install an app on one device with the Amazon Appstore installed, you'll get a notification that you have a new app waiting on any others with the Appstore installed on.
+Annoying.